The Regulatory Principles

-In terms of non-financial resources, a DLT providers must ensure that it will be able to comply with the requirements imposed by the GFSC in the exercise of its functions.
+In terms of non-financial resources, DLT Providers must ensure that it will be able to comply with the requirements imposed by the GFSC in the exercise of its functions.

-DLT providers will be expected to apply good, forward-looking risk management practices.
+DLT Providers are expected to apply good, forward-looking risk management practices.
 This will help provide assurance to all stakeholders that the core processes and systems are effectively controlled, are fit for purpose and that risk is being managed in the right way.

-DLT providers will be expected to take all reasonable precautions to protect customer assets in their custody or control against unexpected eventualities and threats.
-Custodial assets will need to be segregated from the DLT provider’s own assets.
+DLT Providers are expected to take all reasonable precautions to protect customer assets in their custody or control against unexpected eventualities and threats.
+Custodial assets will need to be segregated from the DLT Provider’s own assets.

 DLT firms need to ensure that they maintain robust and accurate records of transactions.

-DLT providers will need to deliver and maintain a corporate culture consistent with the secure and confident delivery of these principles.
-They will need to have an open, cooperative and transparent relationship with the GFSC and other regulators and must disclose to them any matter of which the regulator would reasonably expect notice.
+DLT Providers need to deliver and maintain a corporate culture consistent with the secure and confident delivery of these principles.
+They need to have an open, cooperative and transparent relationship with the GFSC and other regulators and must disclose to them any matter of which the regulator would reasonably expect notice.